Teo230/Valorant.API/README.md

 # Valorant.Rest.API
-This package provides all the request that you need to retrieve data from Valorant
+This .dll provides all the request that you need to retrieve data from Valorant

 ## How to use
 To make any request, you need to create a **ValorantClient** object with **HttpClient** session